Applications for all doctoral programs in Psychology must be submitted by December 15th.

 Tulane University is an Affirmative Action/Equal Opportunity institution, and consequently its policy of nondiscrimination includes recruitment, employment, retention, and promotion of the most qualified students, faculty, and staff, regardless of an individual's race, sex, color, religion, national/ethnic origin, age, citizenship, marital status, sexual orientation, handicap, or veteran status.
 Tulane University does not discriminate in its provision of services and benefits and in its treatment of students, patients, and employees.
 This commitment is made by the University as required by federal, state, and local laws and regulations, including the Civil Rights Act of 1964, Title IX of the Higher Education Act Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973.
 Inquiries regarding this policy should be referred to the Affirmative Action Office.

-The current body of 45 Ph.D. students in Psychology comprises 7 U.S. ethnic minorities (as defined by the LA Board of Regents) and 5 non-US citizens.
+The 2013-2014 body of 46 Ph.D. students in Psychology comprises 9 U.S. ethnic minorities (as defined by the LA Board of Regents) and 3 non-US citizens.
 Thirty-four of the students are women.
-The average GRE is 1224 (equivalent to V=157; Q=153 on the new scoring).
-All students hold a tuition waiver for five years, and receive partial support for health insurance.
-At present, 24 students are funded as teaching assistants, 12 are funded from federal sources, 5 on institutional fellowships (including BOR), and 4 are funded on full-time pre-doctoral internships.
+The average GRE is 1260 (equivalent to V=159; Q=153 on the new scoring) with an entering gpa of 3.68.
+All students hold a tuition waiver while they on stipend (or internship), and receive partial support for health insurance through the university.
+At present, 23 students are funded as teaching assistants, 8 are funded from federal sources, 9 on institutional fellowships (including BOR), and 6 are funded on full-time pre-doctoral internships.

 The degree of Doctor of Philosophy in Psychology is awarded for superior scholarly achievements and demonstrated scientific research ability, not simply for accumulation of course credits.
 Qualified students are invited to work toward the Ph.D. after fulfilling all of the requirements for the M.S. degree.